Credit: Financing Image via Shutterstock

 Small Business Administration loan

-The Small Business Administration (SBA) offers two types of loans that can help prospective borrowers get the capital they need to start their business: a 7(a) guarantee small business loan and the 504 fixed-asset small business finance program.
+The Small Business Administration (SBA) offers two types of loans that can help entrepreneurs get the capital they need to start their business: the 7(a) guarantee small business loan and the 504 fixed-asset small business finance program.
 The 7(a) guarantee loans are more common for small businesses.
 Prospective borrowers can apply for these loans at banks that participate in the SBA loan process.
 But this may not be the right choice for you if you don't have a proven track record.

 "Both programs look for businesses not in the startup phase," said Chuck Evans, co-founder of Prudent Lenders LLC.
 "They look for businesses two years into the business cycle that are generating cash flow."[How to Apply For a Small Business Loan]

 "The biggest challenge was in coordinating the inventory delivery times from our supplier so that we could start fulfilling orders," Diaz said.
 "Another challenge was forecasting the number of units we were going to presell, resulting in a shortage.
 We've now passed the presale stage and sold more than originally anticipated, resulting in back orders."